IgooorGP/httpmq/README.md

 # httpMQ

-✉️ A simple message broker that works with plain and simple HTTP requests ✉️
+✉️ A message broker that works with plain and simple HTTP requests ✉️